Nelson-Gon/mde/README.md

   - `get_na_counts`

-This provides a convenient way to show the number of missing values columnwise.
+This provides a convenient way to show the number of missing values column-wise.
 It is relatively fast(tests done on about 400,000 rows, took a few microseconds.)

 To get the number of missing values in each column of `airquality`, we can use the function as follows: